-With the new year upon us, we are forced to reflect on the fact that 2019 saw the untimely passing of all-time great Pernell Whitaker, who would have turned 57, but he was taken from us in 2019, far too soon, but boxing will never forget his talent and skill, nor all the superlative performances he gave us in a Hall of Fame career.
-And what better way to pay tribute to him than to put his ring achievements into proper context and compare them to his fellow greats from the 1990’s.
+Yesterday the late, great Pernell Whitaker would have turned 57, but he was taken from us in 2019, far too soon, but boxing will never forget his talent and skill, nor all the superlative performances he gave us in a Hall of Fame career.
+And what better way to pay tribute to “Sweet Pea” than to put his ring achievements into proper context and compare them to his fellow top champions from the 1990’s.
 Too many sports fans are keenly aware of the great wins on the records of say Oscar De La Hoya or Evander Holyfield, while failing to give the same kind of credit to Whitaker.
 Time to correct that.

 In the years since, Whitaker’s star has faded more than it should have.
 The misleading official ledger has something to do with this, as well as the fact that Whitaker was never much of a self-promoter.
 Cocky and confident was Pernell, but not loud and lustful of the limelight.
 He was never very interested in being a celebrity, only in being what he was: one of the finest and most gifted athletes to ever step through the ropes, the conqueror of Ramirez, Greg Haugen, Azumah Nelson, Freddie Pendleton, Roger Mayweather, Julio Cesar Vasquez, Buddy McGirt and, yes, Chavez.